joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Design Manager Onboarding.md

 #### UX Department
 Each department has its own handbook section, and UX is no exception:
 * [ ] Read through the whole [UX handbook](https://about.gitlab.com/handbook/engineering/ux/) section, please!
 Consider this your first team task, understanding the Mission, Vision, and how work is executed within the department.
-If you find any typos or items that could be made clearer, please consider [editing that page](https://gitlab.com/-/ide/project/gitlab-com/www-gitlab-com/edit/master/-/source/handbook/engineering/ux/index.html.md) by submitting a merge request.
+If you find any typos or items that could be made clearer, please consider submitting a merge request.
 * [ ] Read about [Pajamas](https://design.gitlab.com/), our design system.
-* [ ] [Compa Group Worksheets](https://drive.google.com/drive/folders/1w7M4QaCMvOkn3vPxaOi4xEZ6RaSjW6__) are how an employee's performance is mapped to their job description.
-It's helpful to get familiar with these.
+* [ ] Become familiar with the role responsibilities for each level within Product Design - [Product Designer](https://about.gitlab.com/job-families/engineering/product-designer/#product-designer), [Senior Product Designer](https://about.gitlab.com/job-families/engineering/product-designer/#senior-product-designer), [Staff Designer](https://about.gitlab.com/job-families/engineering/product-designer/#staff-product-designer), [Principal Product Designer](https://about.gitlab.com/job-families/engineering/product-designer/#principal-product-designer), and your role, [Product Design Manager](https://about.gitlab.com/job-families/engineering/product-design-management/#product-design-manager).

 ##### Getting to know people